Large Language Model Confidence Estimation via Black-Box Access: Methodology

 \textbf{Lexical Similarity:} We compute the average lexical similarity for outputs of each of the first five strategies (run multiple times).
 The similarity can be measured using standard NLP metrics such as rouge, blue score etc. The higher the lexical similarity higher the estimated confidence.
 We use rouge score to quantify the lexical similarity.
 Considering the same five paraphrasings example described above we would compute the average rouge score considering pairs of the responses and use it as a feature.

 \textbf{SRC Minimum Value:} As mentioned above, semantic inconsistency between the two parts is measured using an NLI models contradiction probability, where one part is taken as the premise and the other the hypothesis.
 The highest contradiction probability amongst multiple such partitions is the feature value for this strategy.
 In Table \ref{tab:pertexamples} last row, there are only two sentences so only one split would be done and since the sentences contradict each other the NLI contradiction probability would be high or consistency would be low.
 Note that optionally one can also pass the entire prompt as a feature in addition to the above.
 In the experiments, we saw minimal improvement with such an addition.

-Semantic set and lexical similarity were first used by \cite{kuhn2023semantic} where they applied it only for SD perturbation discussed in the previous section.
+Semantic set and lexical similarity were first used by \cite{kuhn2023semantic} where they applied it only for SD perturbation discussed previously.
+We describe the \textbf{psuedocode} of the entire end to end algorithm in \ref{alg:psuedocode}